Musée No:397.046

 Borders & Mounts

-None of our prints come with separate mounts.
+None of our prints come with separate overlay mounts.
 Some have a printed border which replaces the need for a mount, and some are borderless pieces.
 In either case the edge to edge size of the prints is 'A' sized as stated.
 If you should want a mount around your print, then you just need to buy a mount for the 'A' size you choose and then a frame to go with that.

 What size frame do I need ?